How to Build Your Business Case for a BPM System: Getting Budget

 What is Business Process Management (BPM)?

-If you Google this question, a variety of definitions are returned; the two I find most useful are:
+If you Google this question, a variety of definitions are returned; the one I find the most useful (but not that useful) is:

-Identify the strategic initiatives that BPM will support.
+Identify the strategic initiatives that your BPM system will support.
 Capture these as documented in your corporate plan and lead your business case with them.

 It is really important to use the language that your leadership team have agreed to and signed off, but strategic objectives are very likely to be around: